FREQUENTLY ANSWERED QUESTIONS FOR THE I-864, AFFIDAVIT OF SUPPORT

 WHAT ARE THE BASIC REQUIREMENTS OF THE I-864?The sponsor must be:

 4] And have an income 125% above the federal poverty line: A] USCIS determines the 125% guideline based on to the sponsor's household size.
 The income requirements increase as the size of the sponsor's household becomes larger.
 B] Enter your current individual earned or retirement annual income to determine if you qualify.
 You can also use assets to offset any shortcomings.
 C] If you do not qualify outright, you can add the income of a household member to qualify.
 If you do not have a household member who can contribute, you can find a joint sponsor.
 D] Joint Sponsor must qualify

 Similarly, the I-864 Affidavit of Support is not required in cases involving: (1) diversity immigrants; (2) special immigrants; (3) self-petitioning immigrants (widows/widowers, spouses/children subjected to battery or extreme cruelty, and certain children, spouses and grandparents under the USA PATRIOT Act); (3) Refugees and asylees adjusting status; (4) Registrants under INA ?249; and (5) persons who have already earned or can be credited with 40 quarters of employment under social security guidelines

 IF I SIGN THE AFFIDAVIT OF SUPPORT, WHAT ARE MY RESPONSIBILITIES?1] Sponsor must maintain immigrant at an annual income of at least 125% of poverty

 3] Address reporting requirements: Any time the sponsor moves, he would submit the I-865 address change form.

 HOW LONG IS THE SPONSOR/PETITIONER RESPONSIBLE UNDER THE I-864?The sponsor is liable, until the sponsored relative or employee:

 4] Has earned or been credited with 40 qualifying quarters under the Social Security Act (about 10 years)

-Yes.
+IF THE ORIGINAL PETITIONING FAMILY MEMBER PASSES AWAY, CAN ANOTHER FAMILY MEMBER ACT AS A SUBSTITUTE AND SIGN THE AFFIDAVIT OF SUPPORT?Yes.
 Limited circumstances exist where a defined family member can act as a substitute.
 USCIS must have approved the visa petition before the petitioner passed away.
 If the affected parties can establish that adequate humanitarian grounds exist, the Attorney General will revalidate the previously approved I-130 petition.

-Possibly.
+I SIGNED THE I-864 FOR MY FORMER SPOUSE.
+WE ARE NOW DIVORCED.
+DO I STILL HAVE RESPONSIBILITIES UNDER THE I-864?Possibly.
 Please note that some courts have found the I-864 enforceable and ordered support payments to a former spouse.
 This means that such an obligation could survive a divorce.